egcode/facerec/README.md

 `dataset_targarien_112_dirt` - all dirt that was cleaned out.
 `dataset_targarien_112_clean` - and new clean dataset without any dirt

-If you are exported embeddings with model that trained with Arface or Cosface `affinity` it is recommended to be `cosine`, if it's Center loss it's `euclidean`.
-If you need more  information about `affinity` or `linkage` you can find it [here](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)
+If embeddings exported with model that trained with Arface or Cosface `affinity` it is recommended to be `cosine`, if it's Center loss it's `euclidean`.
+If more information needed about `affinity` or `linkage` it could be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)
 Distance threshold cut out images that are too far to form a cluster.
 Raw representation is in the image below
 ![Result](readme/Cluster.jpg)